The resources below focus on information literacy skills. This page includes:

 Current Events or Social Media platforms (nontraditional research)

-These resources are based on Jennifer LaGarde and Darren Hudgin's book Developing Digital Detectives: Essential Lessons for Discerning Fact from Fiction in the 'Fake News' Era.
-These steps are based on how to research and identify accurate information on current events, and when using resources found on social media.
+These resources are taken from Jennifer LaGarde and Darren Hudgin's book Developing Digital Detectives: Essential Lessons for Discerning Fact from Fiction in the 'Fake News' Era.
+These steps are based on how to research and identify accurate information on current events and when using resources found on social media.

 These lenses are meant to teach researchers how to identify what is true and untrue online and how to look at why a person may have posted something before they share or repost it on their own page.